 Odds & Ends

-Ralph “Scotty” Bowman scored the first penalty-shot goal in NHL history, on Nov.
+Ralph “Scotty” Bowman scored the first penalty-shot goal in NHL history on Nov.
 13, 1934, in the St. Louis Eagles’ 2-1 loss to the Montreal Maroons.
 His historic goal came on just the second penalty shot ever awarded.
+No, this is not the same Scotty Bowman who has the most coaching victories in league history.

 On Nov.
 13, 1983, both Mike Foligno and birthday boy Gilbert Perreault scored hat tricks to lead the Sabres to an 11-2 win over the Flames.
 This extended their unbeaten streak at the Memorial Auditorium to eight games (7-0-1).